intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 conservative in what you send" is a principle that has long guided the design and implementation of Internet protocols.
-The posture this statement advocates promotes interoperability in the short term, but can negatively affect the protocol ecosystem.
+The posture this statement advocates promotes interoperability in the short term, but can negatively affect the protocol ecosystem over time.
 For a protocol that is actively maintained, the robustness principle can, and should, be avoided.